 Why Is WhatsApp Business Use Important?

 The reasons for adding WhatsApp are very similar to the reasons for adding Facebook Messenger.
 There are so many users on WhatsApp that the platform is somewhat hard to ignore.
-In a Q4 2017 earnings call it was announced that WhatsApp had 1.5 billion users compared to Facebooks 1.3 Billion.
-This is an amazing feat considering just 3 years before WhatsApp had only 450 million users.
+In early 2020, WhatsApp hit 2 billion users, up from 1.5 billion users in Q4 2017.
+This is an amazing feat considering it is approaching the numbers of Facebook, which currently claims 2.5 billion users as of Q4 2019.

 It's not just about the massive number of users though, it's about engagement.
 WhatsApp users send about 65 billion messages per day, which is about 750,000 messages per second!
 Even WhatsApp Status, which was seen as a joke when it came out already has 450 million daily active users.
 Compare that to Snapchats 191 million, and you can begin to understand the magnitude of WhatsApps dominance.